Online Learning Balance

-I see what’s happening here.
+Online Learning Balance; I see what’s happening here.
 With everything that’s going on, you want to maintain that sense of normalcy that you know and love.

 You know what your strong points are and what you need help with.
 The Internet is a wealth of knowledge, and although it seems like an endless resource, you know that your home education plan needs balance!

-Is there such a thing as balance?
+Is there such a thing as Online Learning Balance?